bootphon/discophon/README.md

 pip install discophon.evaluate
 ```

-Follow [the instructions](https://github.com/bootphon/phoneme_discovery/tree/main/evaluate) to learn how to evaluate
+[Check out the README](https://github.com/bootphon/phoneme_discovery/tree/main/evaluate) to know how to evaluate
 your model on this benchmark.

 ## Baseline systems